-- Prominent area viewed from SW around Clegyr Boia, forming backdrop to cathedral tower, including 'Wyncliffe' and Ysgol Bro Dewi. ⋖ - Traditional properties fronting New Street. - Historic farmhouse and buildings (Glasfryn).
-Group of trees prominent on horizon when viewed m U - Traditional hedgerows on north side of the A487 forming main entry to St Davids from the east. Δш
+- Prominent area viewed from SW around Clegyr Boia, forming backdrop to cathedral tower, including 'Wyndiffe' and Ysgol Bro Dewi.
+4 - Traditional properties fronting New Street - Historic farmhouse and buildings (Glasfryn).
+Group of trees prominent on horizon when viewed from Penarthur to the NW. m U - Traditional hedgerows on north side of the A487 forming main entry to St Davids from the east Δ ш - St Davids Tourism Information Centre: key modern building forming prominent entry to - Well landscaped car park and open field.